 Freshwater pearls are most commonly used in fashion jewelry due to their commercial availability at affordable prices.
-Freshwater pearls are more affordable than any other cultured pearls because of its near to perfect shape and rarity.
+Freshwater Pearls are more affordable than any other Cultured Pearls because of its near to perfect shape and rarity.
 US & Japan used to be the largest cultivator of Freshwater Pearls, but China now overtakes them as the leading producer.

-Pearls, in addition to their primary body color, also have a secondary color called an overtone.
-Overtones are the hues which reflect on the surface of pearls when the light hits them.
+In addition to their primary body color, pearls have a secondary color called an overtone.
+Overtones are the hues that reflect on the surface of pearls when the light hits them.
 Blue, green, silver, and cream are the most common pearl overtones.

-Freshwater pearls are less expensive than saltwater pearls as they are cultured for a shorter time.
+Freshwater Pearls are less expensive than saltwater pearls as they are cultured for a shorter time.
 However, they still hold luster and elegance, making it hard for people to tell the difference between freshwater and saltwater pearls.